Overnight or Long Term Readings on Elite HRV

-- Your HRV monitor must be able to stay on you for extended periods of time without picking up movement artifacts.
+- Your HRV monitor must be able to stay on you for extended periods without picking up movement artifacts.
 A chest strap monitor is currently the best option for this, however, steps must still be taken to avoid artifacts.

 - Whether during sleep or throughout the day, it is important to make sure the chest strap does not pick up too many signal artifacts.
 This can be achieved by ensuring that it is adequately tight around the chest and using strap gel (link)

 - Longer readings (greater than 30 minutes) require a lot of processing power to detect and correct artifacts and to generate frequency domain values, our app is not set up for these longer readings.
 These readings will be processed in the background and results will be displayed after processing.
 It may take several hours to process.
 Additionally, if the reading is longer than a few hours in duration, it could take days to process or not process at all.

 - Certain phones close apps that run in the background.
 If you find your phone closes the Elite HRV app after a while, then a “night clock” app can help alleviate this.
 Night clock apps keep the phone’s screen awake while consuming minimal power.
-Users have reported that this allows Elite HRV to continue reading for long periods of time without disconnecting.
+Users have reported that this allows Elite HRV to continue reading for long periods without disconnecting.

 Example apps that can keep the screen awake:

-If your reading does get disconnected, all data up the point of disconnection is automatically saved locally on your phone or tablet.
+If your reading does get disconnected, all data up to the point of disconnection is automatically saved locally on your phone or tablet.
 You will need to “sync” the Elite HRV app for the reading to be saved – at which point you can then add notes/tags to the reading as well.

 To sync the Elite HRV, pull down with your finger on the Home screen of the app until you see a Loading or Syncing icon.